Moscow's Ex-Chief Rabbi Warns of 'Dark Clouds' for Russian Jews

 Our community did not support the war.""The situation is worrying" and there are "many dark clouds on the horizon" for Russian Jews, he

-where Russian forces are present."Right now, it would be impossible for me to return," the Swiss-born rabbi told an online briefing, adding:
+Syria where Russian forces are present."Right now, it would be impossible for me to return," the Swiss-born rabbi told an online briefing,

-withheld criticism of Russian President Vladimir Putin's actions and stressed the need for close ties with Moscow.But Bennett's successor
+Bennett withheld criticism of Russian President Vladimir Putin's actions and stressed the need for close ties with Moscow.But Bennett's

-Yair Lapid has condemned the Russian invasion.Analysts say Lapid's rhetoric has partly driven Moscow's move to close the Russian branch of
+successor Yair Lapid has condemned the Russian invasion.Analysts say Lapid's rhetoric has partly driven Moscow's move to close the

-"serious event" threatening bilateral ties.The Kremlin has said the move should not be "politicized," calling it a purely legal
+closure would be a "serious event" threatening bilateral ties.The Kremlin has said the move should not be "politicized," calling it a purely

-a Moscow court set an August 19 trial date for the Russian justice ministry's case against the agency, which has been accused of unspecified
+hearing on Thursday, a Moscow court set an August 19 trial date for the Russian justice ministry's case against the agency, which has been